famousj/gentle-gall-intro/subscriptions.md

 So we should see that `%lightbulb` has one outgoing subscription in `wex` and `%lightswitch` has one incoming subscription in `sup`.

+In `wex` for `%lightbulb`, you might notice `ack=%.y`.
+If you create a subscription and the host is not available, you'll see `ack=%.n` until the host comes back online and runs `on-watch` for your subscription request.

 If we `%leave` from `%lightbulb`:
 ```
 > :lightbulb %unsubscribe